jturello/hair_salon_sinatra/README.md

 By James Turello

-## Description
+## Description (Assignment)

-This application contains two classes: One for Word, and one for Definition.
+> Create an application for a hair salon.
+The stylists at the salon work independently, so each client will only belong to a single stylist (one stylist, many clients).

+>The following user stories should be completed:

+> * As a salon owner, I want to view, add, update and delete stylists.
+> * As a salon owner, I want to view, add, update and delete clients.
+> * As a salon owner, I want to add clients to a stylist.

-This webpage is hosted at and can be viewed at the following url: [XXXXXXXXXX](http://)
+This webpage is hosted at and can be viewed at the following url: [hair-salon-sinatra](https://git.heroku.com/hair-salon-sinatra.git)

 ## Setup/Installation Requirements